Hsolojr/Password-Gen/README.md

 # Password-Gen
 Secure Password Generator
-This is a simple web application that generates secure passwords based on user-defined criteria.
-The application allows users to specify the length of the password and select which character types (lowercase, uppercase, numeric, and special characters) to include in the generated password.
-The generated password is then displayed on the page.
+This is a pretty simple web application that will generate a secure password based off of user criteria.
+For example, the application allows the users to specify the length of the password and select which character types (lowercase, uppercase, numeric, and special characters) to include in the generated password.
+The generated password is then displayed on the web page after all the criteria is met.

 ## Table of Contents
 Features